Vietnam.vn - Nền tảng quảng bá Việt Nam

 Researchers are working to name thousands of new species of creatures and animals discovered in the seas and oceans.

-Currently in the sights of miners and researchers around the world is the Clarion-Clipperton Zone (CCZ) - an abyssal plain stretching about 4.5 million km2 between Hawaii and Mexico.
+Currently in the sights of miners and researchers around the world is the Clarion-Clipperton Zone (CCZ) - an abyssal plain stretching about 4.5 million km 2 between Hawaii and Mexico.

 The CCZ is also home to a wide variety of creatures and animals, from tiny worms hidden in the sediments to soft sponges that undulate with every movement of the Pacific Ocean waters.

-According to the first statistics on scientific expeditions in the CCZ in 2023, about 90% of the 5,000 species of animals and organisms discovered in this area are newly discovered species.
+According to the first statistics of scientific expeditions in the CCZ in 2023, about 90% of the 5,000 species of animals and organisms discovered in this area are newly discovered species.
 The International Seabed Authority (ISA) aims to record more than 1,000 new species of animals and organisms in the CCZ by 2030.

-It is important to learn more about new species of marine life to learn about their habitats, how many subspecies they have, their distribution range, and their positive and negative impacts on the environment.
+It is important to learn more about new species of marine life to learn about their habitats, how many subspecies they have, their distribution ranges, and their positive and negative impacts on the environment.

 Source: https://tuoitre.vn/cuoc-dua-dat-ten-cho-cac-sinh-vat-moi-duoi-day-dai-duong-20250318093350235.htm